oaao/monoe-ci/README.md

 * test discovery is arbitrarily limited to tests that exist in `{repository}/tests/`

+* tests run against the latest new commit only, not each new commit since last known

 * an observer model & local repos will be used instead of post-commit external hooks and remote repos

 * instead of a `reporter` component, results will be dumped to a file local to the `dispatcher` process